Management Assistance Program

 2. Riparian Improvement – Tree and shrub planting to improve or protect water quality adjacent to stream and wetland areas, collectively known as riparian buffers.

 3. Invasive Plant Control – Eradication and control techniques to stop the spread of invasive native and non-native plants that interfere with forest management goals.

 4. Timber Stand Improvement – Removal of trees in overly dense stands of trees to result in a vigorously growing forest filled with high-quality timber.

 5. Wildlife Improvement – Options include practices to increase food available to wildlife, and habitat creation and protection strategies.
 Food production practices include: fruit tree release and pruning to promote fruiting, crop tree thinning (similar to timber stand improvement) to result in more seed and nut production, and wildlife seeding to establish herbaceous crops (food plots) in open areas.
 Habitat creation and protection strategies include: Seep Protection & Enhancement to identify and protect these important upland wetlands, Snag & Cavity Tree Development to provide recruitment of cavity nesting and den trees for wildlife, and Early Succesional Habitat Management to promote key wildlife habitat underrepresented in our region and across NYS and vital to survival of species of special concern.

 Initiated in the fall of 2005 as a pilot program, the Management Assistance Program (MAP) was permanently added to the WAC Forestry Program offerings in 2008.
-Applications are accepted continuously with project selection occurring twice each year on February 15th and July 15th.
+Applications are accepted year round and project selection occurs on a monthly basis.
 Depending on the approved project, work can be completed by the landowner, contractor, or both.
-Landowners are expected to complete projects within a six-month timeframe.
+Projects are expected to be completed within a six-month timeframe of the approval date.